Kinathukadavu: Demographics

 males and 4,382 females.
 About 737 individuals were below the age of six years.
 The entire population is classified as urban.
 The town has an average literacy rate of 82.9%.
 About 14.6% of the population belonged to scheduled castes.

 About 42.9% of the eligible population were employed, of which majority were involved in agriculture and allied activities.
-In 2024, the Government of Tamil Nadu announced the establishment of a industrial part near the town.
+In 2024, the Government of Tamil Nadu announced the establishment of an industrial part near the town.
 Hinduism was the majority religion which was followed by 92.1% of the population, with Christianity (5.5%) and Islam (2.3%) being minor religions.

+Transportation

+Kinathukadavu railway station is located 25 km from Coimbatore Junction in the Coimbatore–Pollachi line.